iZettle/api-documentation/finance-api/user-guides/fetch-payout-info.md

    Example:

-   The following example request fetches the payout information for 7 June, 2021.
+   The following example fetches the payout information for 7 June, 2021.

+   Request
    ```
    GET /organizations/self/payout-info?at=2021-06-07
    ```

-   The following example response returns the payout information for 7 June, 2021.
+   Response

     ```json
     {